lizhanmit/learning-notes/spring-note/spring-note.md

 ![spring-stereotypes.png](img/spring-stereotypes.png)

+**When setting these stereotype annotations, set them on top of classes instead of interfaces.**

-Q: What is special about the `@Respository` stereotype?
+Q: What is special about the `@Repository` stereotype?

 A: Spring will detect platform specific persistence exceptions and re-throw them as Spring exceptions.